Leukoencephalopathy with neuroaxonal spheroids

-Leukoencephalopathy with neuroaxonal spheroids (LENAS) is an extremely rare kind of leukoencephalopathy and is classified as a neurodegenerative disease.
+Leukoencephalopathy with neuroaxonal spheroids (LENAS), also known as adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP), hereditary diffuse leukoencephalopathy with spheroids (HDLS) and pigmentary orthochromatic leukodystrophy (POLD) is an extremely rare kind of leukoencephalopathy and is classified as a neurodegenerative disease.
 LENAS is a cause of severe and subacute dementia that results from damage to certain areas of the brain.
 This damage is to a type of brain tissue called white matter and axon damage due to swellings which are termed spheroids.

 The rarity and unknown prevalence of this disease may be due to most symptoms being similar to other common disorders, leading to misdiagnosis.
 LENAS normally has an adult onset (but also can be present in childhood), which can present on MRIs that mimics progressive multiple sclerosis and is thus misdiagnosed for this instead.

 The genetic etiology of LENAS is known to follow an autosomal dominant pattern through a mutation in the CSF1R gene.

-Signs and Symptoms
+Signs and symptoms

 The signs and symptoms that are present vary with each individual as some may have all symptoms while some may only have some listed below.
 However, the progression of this disease is different with each individual which reflects how the symptoms change over time.
 Further, the damage that we see to the myelin and axons is thought to contribute to many of the neurological signs and symptoms that are shown in this condition.
 The most frequent symptoms are categorized into psychiatric, psychotic and neurologic.